ethereum/go-ethereum/README.md

 ### Programatically interfacing Geth nodes

 As a developer, sooner rather than later you'll want to start interacting with Geth and the Ethereum network via your own programs and not manually through the console.
-To aid this, Geth has built in support for a JSON-RPC based APIs ([standard APIs](https://github.com/ethereum/wiki/wiki/JSON-RPC) and [Geth specific APIs](https://github.com/ethereum/go-ethereum/wiki/Management-APIs)).
+To aid this, Geth has built-in support for a JSON-RPC based APIs ([standard APIs](https://github.com/ethereum/wiki/wiki/JSON-RPC) and [Geth specific APIs](https://github.com/ethereum/go-ethereum/wiki/Management-APIs)).
 These can be exposed via HTTP, WebSockets and IPC (unix sockets on unix based platforms, and named pipes on Windows).